ral-facilities/inventory-management-system-api/README.md

 ## Post setup instructions

 When running for the first time there are a few extra steps required to setup the database.
-These instructions assume the database is running via docker, althought the commands themselves can be adapted for a separate instance by removing the docker parts.
+These instructions assume the database is running via docker, although the commands themselves can be adapted for a separate instance by removing the docker parts.

-### Intialising the replica set
+### Initialising the replica set

 For development replica sets are required to be able to use transactions.
 Once the mongodb instance is running use `mongosh` to login and run